 To make sure that truck drivers maintain safe loads at all times, drivers are required to stop at weigh stations periodically throughout their routes.
 However, sometimes these weigh stations are closed or a truck driver intentionally bypasses a weigh station knowing that the load will not be in compliance.

 Both the driver and the trucking corporation are responsible for complying with weight restrictions.
 A truck accident lawyer can help Arlington residents and other victims assert their rights against the driver and the truck company after an accident caused by a violation of these rules.Overweight Trucks Are a Danger to Other Drivers

 When a truck’s load exceeds its GVWR, then the driver is much more likely to lose control and get into an accident.
 The following are signs that a truck is overloaded:

 - Increased potential to roll due to a higher center of gravity

 - Higher speeds when travelling downhill

 - Decreased steering capabilities, especially at high speeds

 If you have recently been injured in a semi-truck accident in Texas, it may have been due to the fact that the driver was carrying a load in excess of the truck’s GVWR.
-If this is the case, the truck driver was operating his vehicle in a negligent manner and you may be entitled to seek compensation based on this negligence.
-An Arlington overweight truck accident attorney can advise you on whether you may have a claim.
+If this is the case, the truck driver was operating his vehicle in a negligent manner and you may be entitled to compensation based on this negligence.
+Our Arlington truck accident attorney can advise you on whether you have a claim.
 Liable parties in these situations may include not only the driver, but also the trucking company and their insurance carriers.